osbuild/image-builder/README.md

 Q: Can I have custom repository files?
 A: Sure!
 The repositories are encoded in json in "<distro>-<vesion>.json", files, e.g. "fedora-43.json".
 See these [examples](https://github.com/osbuild/images/tree/main/data/repositories).
-Use the "--data-dir" switch and place them under "repositories/name-version.json", e.g. for:
+Use the "--force-data-dir" switch and place them under "repositories/name-version.json", e.g. for:
-   "--data-dir ~/my-project --distro foo-1" a json file must be put under "~/my-project/repositories/foo-1.json.
+   "--force-data-dir ~/my-project --distro foo-1" a json file must be put under "~/my-project/repositories/foo-1.json.

 Q: What is the relation to [bootc-image-builder](https://github.com/osbuild/bootc-image-builder)?